 Troubleshooting scenarios

-We have captured the details from different scenarios when we encountered Fatal Error issue during application installation.
+We have captured the details from different scenarios when encountering the fatal Error issue during the application installation.

 The target folder was a CD/ DVD Drive

-The Winzip installation was failed with error 0x80070643.
-The below command line was used.
+The Winzip installation failed with error 0x80070643.
+The command line below was used.

-By looking into IntuneManagementExtension.log , you can understand that command line is trying to install the application in D: drive and then failed with1603 error.
-We looked into problematic computer and found that Hard Disk have only one partition and D: drive letter was assigned to a CD / DVD drive and this was the reason behind failure.
+By looking into IntuneManagementExtension.log, you can understand that the command line was trying to install the application in the D: drive and then failed with a 1603 error.
+We looked into the problematic computer and found that the Hard Disk had only one partition, and the D: drive letter was assigned to a CD / DVD drive, which was the reason behind the failure.

 Related Posts